RECLAIMING IMPORT VAT IN ITALY

 All the following conditions have to be fulfilled:

-- The overseas company (the shipper) should be the Importer of Record (IOR) or the “recipient” on the Customs document issued in Italy.
-To read more on the IOR requirements, please go on Prepare your shipment.
+- The overseas company (the shipper) should be the Importer of Record (IOR) or the “Consignee” on the Customs document issued in Italy.
+To read more on the IOR requirements, please go on the page: Prepare your shipment

-- The overseas business reclaiming import VAT refund (the shipper) is a taxable person in its country of incorporation.
+- The overseas business (the shipper) applying for import VAT refund in Italy is a taxable person in the country of incorporation.
 A Tax certificate proving this status will be required.

 - The customer in Italy is a taxable business registered for VAT (e.g. retailers, distributors, industrial companies, etc.).
-If your clients are private consumers, you are not eligible for import tax refund under the present procedure.
-Please contact us to set up an alternative solution.
+If your clients are private individuals, you can appoint an IOSS intermediary for import VAT relief on low value consignments.

 - The amount of VAT for which a refund claim will be introduced represents at least 400 EUR both for non-EU companies and EU based companies.

-- The VAT refund claim is submitted to the Italian Tax Authorities no later than June 30th of the year following the year of importation (for non-EU companies) or September 30th of the year following the year of importation (for EU based companies).
+- The VAT refund claim is submitted to the Italian Tax Authorities no later than September 30th of the year following the year of importation (both for EU based companies and non-EU companies).

-F. Is VAT refundable when the goods imported into Italy are not sold ?
+F. Can I reclaim import VAT in Italy if the goods are not immediately sold ?

-Even if your company is not selling goods imported into Italy (i.e. there is no transfer of ownership), it can still recover import VAT provided that certain legal requirements are met.
+Even if your company is not selling goods imported in Italy (i.e. there is no transfer of ownership immediately after the customs clearance), you can still recover import VAT if some legal conditions are fulfilled.

-G. How long does it take before receiving the VAT refund in Italy ?
+G. How long does it take before I can receive VAT refund in Italy ?

 H. Further help or advice ?